Alberta Environment and Protected Areas’ Drinking Water Program

 Monitoring Reports:

-Alberta Environment receives annual reports from drinking water facility owners and operators facilities.
+Environment and Protected Areas receives annual reports from drinking water facility owners and operators facilities.
 In addition, facilities collect monthly reporting data summarizing the results of their drinking water quality testing.

-Alberta Environment is working with facilities to have all monthly reports available electronically, and to provide public access to this data.
-This website provides access to all of the monthly reports that Alberta Environment is currently receiving through electronic reporting.
-Reports that are not currently available on this website can be obtained by contacting Alberta Environment’s Regional Offices.
+Environment and Protected Areas is working with facilities to have all monthly reports available electronically, and to provide public access to this data.
+This website provides access to all of the monthly reports that Environment and Protected Areas is currently receiving through electronic reporting.
+Reports that are not currently available on this website can be obtained by contacting Environment and Protected Areas’ Regional Offices.

 Inspections:

-Facilities are inspected to ensure they meet the requirements of their Alberta Environment approvals or registrations.
+Facilities are inspected to ensure they meet the requirements of their Environment and Protected Areas approvals or registrations.
 This website contains information gathered during the most recent inspection at each treatment facility.

 The frequency of inspections is dependent on the nature of the water supply for the waterworks system.
 At a minimum, facilities with a surface water source are inspected annually, while facilities with a high quality groundwater source are inspected every two years.